multiverse-os/maglev/tmp/pids/README.md

-# Starship PIDs
+# Maglev PIDs
-In effort to keep much of the Rails design this folder is where the Starship Yard pid will be stored.
+In effort to keep much of the Rails design this folder is where the maglev pid will be stored.